Lumijek/BloonsTD/README.md

 # Current TODOS:

-1. Towers don't rotate on the opponent side
-2. A lot of UI is not complete(name, opponent health bar)
+1. A lot of UI is not complete(name, opponent health bar)